sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 Test 6
 Vehicle suddenly stops.

-40. Fog Simulation Research
+## 40. Fog Simulation Research
-Your real environment is difficult to reproduce.
+The real environment is difficult to reproduce.
 Research:

- fog chamber
+- fog chamber
- ultrasonic fogger
+- ultrasonic fogger
- water mist
+- water mist
- controlled visibility
+- controlled visibility
- visibility measurement
+- visibility measurement
- camera degradation
+- camera degradation
- radar performance
+- radar performance
- LiDAR performance
+- LiDAR performance
-The goal is not:
+The objective is not:

-“Look, we added smoke.”
+“Smoke has been added.”
-The goal is:
+The objective is:

-“At controlled visibility levels, we measured how our system behaves.”
+“At controlled visibility levels, system behaviour was measured.”
 That is much stronger.

-41. Testing Metrics
+## 41. Testing Metrics
-Judges will appreciate measurable results.
+Measurable results are required for evaluation.
-Research how to measure:
+The following measurement methods should be researched:

 Detection
 Accuracy